About the site

 At a now defunct coliving in the Canaries where polaroids (yay!) were taken upon arrival and strung up with pegs.Hi!
 I'm Jacob, I've been involved in the coliving movement since its early days following the emergence of coworking — not only did I start Coliving Community with its intent to support operators, compiling its database (manually!), I also founded probably the first ever blended+hybrid coliving+coworking space back in 2010.

-Before this, there were really only intentional communities (quite niche), then with the rise of tech in SF, hacker houses (still quite niche!); whence emerged lifestyle design leading to the rise of digital nomads.
-The turning point for destinational spaces (purposeful and inclusive), yet just a small segment of the coliving market.
+Before this there were really only intentional communities (quite niche), yet with the rise of tech in SF hacker houses (still quite niche!) emerged followed by lifestyle design, leading to the rise of digital nomads.
+This was the turning point for destinational coliving spaces — being purposeful and inclusive, yet representing just a small segment of the wider coliving market.

 After a long stint with a marcomms agency during the dot-com years in London, I myself have been a semi-itinerant digital nomad and supporter of coworking, having an interest in emergent lifestyles, space planning, and hospitality, so moving into coliving struck me as moving up to the next level!

-Having visited quite a few spaces at perhaps the wrong times even wearing the same shirt, I've ended up on their webpages.🙈I departed my experiment in hospitality after 4 years, returning to tech, just as digital nomading was starting to take off.
-It occured to me it'd be nice if it were easier to find and more accurately identify their features.
-So of course I created a very basic version of this directory, slowly building it out.
+Having visited quite a few spaces at perhaps the wrong times even wearing the same shirt, I've ended up on their webpages.🙈I departed my own experiment in hospitality after 4 years, returning to tech, just as digital nomading was starting to take off.
+So it occured to me it'd be good if it were easier to find and more accurately identify coliving spaces and their features.
+Thus this directory.

-Continuing my experiments in the sector, I started a coliving crowdfunding campaign specifically (and unusually) offering coownership with reoccuring use as a co-operative, instead of just investment, this received suprisingly robust response considering it was an unnecessarily outlandish plan to renovate an old textile mill in the Portuguese mountains!
-Being just before the pandemic, I never really properly picked it up after having uh, spent enough.
-I do hope to open up a smaller-scale acquisition to backers using a mix of investment and use stakes still under the Hub House brand that I'd created, potentially to include an affiliated network of properties.
+Continuing my experiments in the sector, I started a coliving crowdfunding campaign specifically (and unusually) offering coownership with reoccuring use as a co-operative, instead of just investment, this received suprisingly robust response considering it was an unnecessarily outlandish plan to renovate an old textile mill in the Portuguese mountains.
+Having begun before the pandemic, it remainded on the shelf, but I do plan to open up smaller-scale acquisitions to backers using a mix of investment and use stakes, potentially expanding as an affiliated network of properties.

 → Read my occasional writings about coliving on Medium.